The Twin Engines of Organizational ChangeAug 14, 2023

 That will help you toggle the level of resource allocation and the timing sequence, which are the Achilles heel for transformation whether it is personal or organizational.

-The key, therefore, is to act with intentionality and not simply speed.
+I like Top Gun as much as the next person, but the key is to act with intentionality, and not simply speed.
 As Frank Partnoy describes John Boyd, the great American fighter pilot, the key is to act fast rather than first.

 Boyd developed the OODA loop—observe, orient, decide, act.
 Using this four-step plan of action, you can respond to urgency with focus rather than panic and bring about the right change.